The Golden Rule Way

 - We play different sounds in our whelping room.
 These sounds include buses, door bells, lawn mowers, trains, motorcycles, horns honking, people talking, sirens, different types of music, and more.

-- As the puppies get older we bring them out into our living room daily so they can hear normal household environment sounds.
-While out there they experience our other dogs playing, people coming to our door, the kids running around, us cooking, the TV being on, etc. These may seem like small everyday things, but to a young puppy they can be very frightening.
+- The puppies are whelped right in our living room.
+We used to whelp them in our puppy room, but we have found the change to have AMAZING results on our puppies.
+Now, they can hear normal household environment sounds.
+They experience our other dogs playing, people coming to our door, the kids running around, us cooking, the TV being on, etc. These may seem like small everyday things, but to a young puppy they can be very frightening.

 - We take each puppy on several car rides to get them used to being in a car.
 We also go through drive-throughs and an automatic car wash.
 Weather permitting, we drive with the windows down occasionally so they can get used to the different sounds it makes and smells it may bring in.

-- We take the puppies outside for a start at potty training and for them to play in the grass.
+- At 6 weeks, we take the puppies outside for a start at potty training and for them to play in the grass.
+They go outside to potty after every feeding/watering and every nap.

 - Once the puppies are old enough, we introduce them to our other dogs (big and small).
-This helps socialize them with safe dogs and we even have them around our cat.
+This helps socialize them with safe dogs.
+Our goldendoodle stud, Odie, absolutely loves the puppies.
+He is very gentle with them and will let them crawl all over him.
+He will also play with them, but knows he has to be careful and won't get too rough.

 - We socialize the puppies to loud noises such as a blow dryer, washing machine, dryer, dishwasher, and vacuum cleaner.
 We run the vacuum cleaner daily because 1) we have golden retrievers and we need to 2) it’s good for the puppies to get used to it.
 It is also a good idea for them to get used to thunder storms, fireworks, construction machinery, etc. while they are young.
 It is easier to comfort a 10 pound puppy than a 60 pound dog.